LifeofSwervo/Java/Data Structures using Java/Book Notes/Chapter 11/Hash Tables.md

 - Presumable the array is larger than the current number of employees, allowing for expansion, not too much is expected.
 ### Not Always so Orderly
+- The speed and simplicity may be appealing but this is due to the keys being unusually well organized.
+- They run 1 to the known max, and this maximum is a reasonable size for the array.
+- Array does not need to be much larger than current number of numbers.

+### A Dictionary
+- Good for situations like creating a (real life) dictionary.
+- Let’s say we want to store a 50,000-word English-language dictionary in main memory.
+You would like every word to occupy its own cell in a 50,000-cell array, so you can access the word using an index number.
+- This will make access very fast.
+But what’s the relationship of these index numbers to the words?
+Given the word morphosis, for example, how do we find its index number?

+### Converting Words to Numbers

+.